My Wi-Fi network is slow. How do I make it faster?

 Consider adjusting your Fizz Home Internet plan to better meet your needs

-Decreased speeds are possible if your plan is not sufficient for your needs, or if multiple people are using your Wi-Fi network simultaneously.
+Reduced speeds are possible if your plan is not sufficient for your needs, or if several people are using your Wi-Fi network simultaneously.

-Some Wi-Fi connected devices could also be using your network in the background, for example:
+Some devices connected to your Wi-Fi network could also be using your network in the background, for example: